 - Many kneeling chairs come with adjustments that let you change the height of the seat as well as the angle of the slope.
 Pressure on the shins can therefore be controlled.

 - Pain is a huge distraction at work – you find it difficult to focus.
 With a kneeling chair, with an upright spinal column, your blood circulates better, carrying nutrients and oxygen to the brain and the body so that you’re more energized while your core muscles are engaged.

 - Kneeling chairs can be used in conjunction with a traditional office chair.
-Poor posture, circulation, and back pain come from sitting for prolonged periods of time in the same position- by alternating between a regular and kneeling chair throughout the day, you are practicing active sitting that can greatly reduce these ailments.
+Poor posture, circulation, and back pain come from sitting for prolonged periods of time in the same position- by alternating between a regular and other office chair alternatives such as a kneeling chair throughout the day, you are practicing active sitting that can greatly reduce these ailments.